 About Me

 I joined the political science faculty at Binghamton University (SUNY) in 2013 after previously holding positions at the University of Missouri, Leiden University (the Netherlands), and Syracuse University.
-My research and teaching interests include political parties, elections, electoral rules, voting behavior, and representation in democratic systems of government.
+My research broadly addresses issues of democratic representation, such as the relationship between electoral rules and political party systems, voting behavior, and the representation of voter interests through political parties.
+Although I'm interested in the way democratic systems work around the globe, my research often focuses on Europe, the United States, and established democracies more generally.
+Several of my current research projects address electoral geography and representation, perceptions of party policy positions, and support for challenger parties.

 CV